What is Object Storage? Read our review of the top 5 players in 2025

 Microsoft's Azure blobs

 Microsoft’s Azure blobs are a very similar offering to S3.
-Microsoft’s Azure S3 offering is known as Blob Storage and is still an object storage solution.
-Azure Blob Storage offers identical features to S3, such as scalability, security, and flexibility.
+Microsoft’s Azure S3 offering, known as Blob Storage, is still an object storage solution.
+Azure Blob Storage offers identical features to S3, including scalability, security, and flexibility.

 Blobs have 16 nines of data durability achieved with geo-replication and scaled flexibility.

-When Azure and AWS landed in the UK within similar timescales, we opted to use Azure.
-This was because of the simple integration with their compute platform and because they provide the software all our VMs use.
+When Azure and AWS arrived in the UK around the same time, we opted to use Azure.
+This was because of the simple integration with their compute platform and because they provide the software that all our VMS use.

 Azure Blobs